jentery/dh150/index.md

 # Notes

-As the term unfolds, I will share in this section notes, handouts, and reflections from lectures and workshops.
+As the term unfolds, I will share in this section notes and reflections from lectures and workshops.
 Expect new content here almost every week of class.
 These notes should help you to develop your log and prepare for the final exam.

 ### Definitions

-Coming soon.
+Notes today.

 ### Why Media?

-Coming soon.
+Notes today.

 ### Composing a Site

-Coming soon.
+Notes coming soon.

 ### Publishing a Site

-Coming soon.
+Notes coming soon.

 ### Prompts

-Coming soon.
+Notes coming soon.

 ### The 20 M's

-Coming soon.
+Notes today.

 ### Apparatuses

-Coming soon.
+Notes today.

 ### Audio and Fiction

-Coming soon.
+Notes coming soon.

 ### Images and Fiction

-Coming soon.
+Notes coming soon.

 ### Text and Fiction

-Coming soon.
+Notes coming soon.

 ### Types of Prototypes

-Coming soon.
+Notes coming soon.

 ### Prototyping as Speculation

-Coming soon.
+Notes coming soon.

 ### Review

-Coming soon.
+Notes coming soon.

 # Policies